kaicsm/rpg-xml/README.md

 # rpg-xml
-A Python library that interprets XML code for a terminal-based RPG
+A Python library that interprets XML for a terminal-based RPG

 ### Supported Functions
 - Text colorization